Back To Blog

 The war against Black Memory, marked by a concerted effort to crush the 1619 Project and what some are calling Critical Race Theory took a strange turn in a familiar theatre of battle, Virginia.
 The state and its gubernatorial race, where candidate and now governor-elect, Glenn Youngkin took political advantage of Nobel laureate, Toni Morrison and her magnum opus, Beloved, as a book supporting CRT.
 The novel channels the spirit of the real enslaved rebel Margaret Garner and centers on the life of Sethe, her family, and the two year-old infant who Sethe kills rather than she her return to slavery.
 In the epigraph of the book, which is dedicated to the 60 million and more who died in the Maafaor African enslavement, it becomes clear that this two year-old infant, who will be called Beloved, is a symbol of the 60 million and more who have been lost as a part of this African Holocaust.
 Morrison gave us an African-centered understanding of past trauma and our collective memory of it as a force that refuses to be ignored.
 Beloved offers a “Site of Memory” positioning all who care to read an enslaved African’s vantage point from which to think though the past.
 As a class of institutions, Historically Black colleges and Universities are charged with the mission of arraying sites of memory and thinking through the Black past, while preparing students with disciplined minds sharpened on the dual whetstones of Black history and culture.
 The political maneuvers of conservatives deploying racist dog-whistles, anti-Black Voter restrictions, patriarchal policies, and other negative social forces make aggressive truth-telling more relevant now than ever.
 The war on CRT is a proxy war against truth, memory, and the collective Black freedom struggle.

-Consistent with the HBCU mission of Black truth-telling, several faculty members at Morehouse College have come together to advance a book, “The 1526 Project: Gullah Geechee Origins of African American History and Cultures of Resistance,” which raises the questions: When does African American history begin?
+Consistent with the HBCU mission of Black truth-telling, several faculty members at our HBCU in Georgia have come together to advance a book, “The 1526 Project: Gullah Geechee Origins of African American History and Cultures of Resistance,” which raises the questions: When does African American history begin?
 And how does the 1526-framing of Black history affect the development of a culture of resistance?
 The writers of the 1526 Project examine the reciprocal relationship between African resistance against slavery and the efflorescence of Gullah Geechee society and cultural production as the framing generative context for African American society.
 This book explores the founding and cultural development not of America, but of African America.

 The 1526 Project begins with the story of the San Miguel 100—a group of African slave rebels—and examines the rise of Gullah Geechee cultures of resistance against the backdrop of New World political economies, but also framed by African sociopolitical priorities on the continent and against Spanish, Portuguese, and English colonial ideologies in the Caribbean.
 Organized in three parts, the book surveys Gullah Geechee histories of resistance, creative cultures, and sociopolitical patterns that facilitated processes of resistance and the healing of transgenerational trauma.
 We posit that Black American history should be reckoned from the moment in the Summer of 1526 when 100 enslaved Africans were first brought to the shores of the North American Lowcountry by the Spanish.
 Nearly a century before 1619, enslaved Africans were in Winyah Bay (SC) and Sapelo Sound (GA), then in St. Augustine in 1565, and briefly the following year in St. Helena colony near Beaufort, SC.
 Just as important, viewing the 16th century as a historic and historiographic pivot point may assist our students understand more profoundly present-day international struggles over race, gender, culture, and class.